wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/index.rst

 You can now choose an installation method and start installing Wazuh dashboard.

-- :ref:`Unattended installation <wazuh_dashboard_unattended_installation>`: Install this component by using a script that automates the installation process.
+- :ref:`Unattended installation <wazuh_dashboard_unattended_installation>`: You install this component by running a script that automates the installation and configuration process.

 - :ref:`Step-by-step installation <wazuh_dashboard_step_by_step>`: Install this component manually following detailed step-by-step instructions.